 Encourages all students to believe that effort is a key to achievement.

-Works to promote achievement by all students without exception.
+Promotes achievement by all students without exception.

 Assesses the significance of student differences in home experiences, knowledge, learning skills, learning pace and proficiency in the English language for learning curriculum and uses professional judgment to determine if adjustments are necessary during the cooperative education program.